Global Coherence in Quantum Discord as a Resource: Global coherence

 We have now obtained the following observation. \begin{observation} For any given separable state in $\mathbb{C}^{d_A}\otimes\mathbb{C}^{d_B}$ with $L_R \le d_{\min}$, its bipartite coherence is locally present in a subsystem or in both subsystems. \end{observation} The above observation follows because the bipartite coherence of any CQ or QC state is contained locally in the subsystem $B$ or $A$, respectively.
-On the other hand, all other states with $L_R \le d_{\min}$, which have a nonzero discord both ways, can be created by a local operation on a CC state \cite{GLH+12}.
-Using Obs.~\ref{lcs}, we can define the global coherence of bipartite states as follows. \begin{definition} A bipartite state, $\rho_{AB}$ in $\mathbb{C}^{d_A}\otimes\mathbb{C}^{d_B}$, has global coherence or irreducible bipartite coherence if and only if it is neither a CQ state nor a QC state and its discord cannot be generated by a local operation of the form $\Phi_A \otimes \Phi_B$ on a CC state given by Eq.~ (\ref{CCIC}) with $p_{ij}= \delta_{ij} \tilde p_i$. \end{definition} Note that all entangled states have global coherence because they are not separable to have reducible bipartite coherence to any of the subsystems or both subsystems.
+On the other hand, all other states with $L_R \le d_{\min}$, which have nonzero discord in both ways, can be created by a local operation on a CC state \cite{GLH+12}.
+Using Obs.~\ref{lcs}, we can define the global coherence of bipartite states as follows. \begin{definition} A bipartite state, $\rho_{AB}$ in $\mathbb{C}^{d_A}\otimes\mathbb{C}^{d_B}$, has global coherence if and only if it is neither a CQ state nor a QC state and its discord cannot be generated by a local operation of the form $\Phi_A \otimes \Phi_B$ on a CC state given by Eq.~ (\ref{CCIC}) with $q_{ij}= \delta_{ij} \tilde q_i$. \end{definition} Note that all entangled states have global coherence because they are not separable to have bipartite coherence locally to any of the subsystems or both subsystems.
 At the same time, global coherence goes beyond entanglement.
-For example, when the two-qubit Werner state (\ref{Wers}) is separable, it has global coherence for any $p>0$ since it has $L_R > 2$ for any $p>0$.
+For example, the Werner state $\rho_W$ given by Eq. (\ref{Wers}), which is entangled if and only if $p > 1/3$, has $L_R > 2$ for any $p>0$.
+Thus, $\rho_W$ has global coherence for any $p>0$.